saicaca/fuwari/src/content/posts/fractured-elements-breakdown.md

 :::caution[TODO]

-make this section easy to understand
+make this section easy to understand or just remove it, esp if its internal controller

 :::